 Car Insurance Grace Period

-Here are 3 things you need to know about new cars and insurance grace periods:
+Here are 3 things you need to know about car insurance grace period:

 1. Are you buying a new car?